 Although the final statutory deadline for the transfer of ADAs to MySuper was 1 July 2017, Commissioner Hayne in the Financial Services Royal Commission stated that this was subject to the trustees’ other obligations to their members.
 Commissioner Hayne said that, in transferring members’ accrued default amounts to MySuper, NULIS and MLC Nominees “did not move with all deliberate speed … for fear of how advisers would react to the loss of commissions”.
 Commissioner Hayne concluded that the evidence showed that the trustees prioritised the interests of the NAB Group, or financial advisers, above the interests of fund members.

 Frequently Asked Questions

-An accrued default amount, or ADA, is the balance of a member’s account where an investment choice has not been exercised by the member, or if it is held in a default investment option of the fund.
+An accrued default amount is the balance of a member’s account where an investment choice has not been exercised by the member, or if it is held in a default investment option of the fund.

-A member will have had an accrued default amount if they did not tell or direct their super fund how they want their super invested.
+A member may have had an accrued default amount if they did not tell or direct their super fund how they want their super invested.

 Both are companies within the NAB Group.

 MLC Nominees Pty Limited was a registrable superannuation entity licensee and trustee of The Universal Super Scheme (TUSS) until 1 July 2016.
 Originally, MLC MasterKey Business Super and MLC MasterKey Personal Super were products within TUSS.